 In fact, most of the buildings in Annapolis (population 40,000) are more than 100 years old.
 Some are pushing the 400 year mark!
 WHOA!

-Oh, there’s also the US Naval Academy and the Chesapeake Bay… as if you need more reasons to visit.
+Oh, there’s also the and the … as if you need more reasons to visit.

 Since Annapolis is such a walkable city, you can plan your visit just about any way you want.
 I recommend a 3-day weekend to see all the highlights without being too rushed.
 Here are my favorites, to get you started.